threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_quick.md

 ### Check the Farmerbot Logs

-If you set a Farmerbot service [as show above](#set-a-farmerbot-service), the Farmerbot will start writing logs to the file `farmerbot.log` in the directory `farmerbotfiles`.
+Once you've set a Farmerbot systemd service [as show above](#set-a-systemd-service), the Farmerbot will start writing logs to the file `farmerbot.log` in the directory `farmerbotfiles`.

 Thus, you can get more details on the operation of the Farmerbot by inspecting the log file.